jvineis/EEMB1105-FISH-COI/README.md

     module load EEMB1105/01-24-2020

 ## 9. Trim each forward and reverse sequence based on the presence of Ns (unknown characters).
-You will need to do this for all of the sequences in your directory
+You will need to do this for all of the sequences in your directory.
+This command will be run using sbatch

     trimseq -sequence *sequence1F.ab1* -outseq *sequence1F-trimmed.fa* -window 20 -percent 5
     trimseq -sequence *sequence1R.ab1* -outseq *sequence1R-trimmed.fa* -window 20 -percent 5

-## 10. Reverse compliment the forward sequence
+## 10. Reverse compliment the forward sequence.
+This command will be run using sbatch

     revseq -sequence sequence1F-trimmed.fa -outseq sequence1F-trimmed-rev.fa

-## 11. Merge the forward and reverse sequences
+## 11. Merge the forward and reverse sequences.
+This command will be run using sbatch

     merger -asequence sequence1F-trimmed-rev.fa -bsequence sequence1R-trimmed.fa -outfile sequence1-merged.aln -outseq sequence1-merged.fa